The Importance of Learning Endgames - How to Do it Effectively

-Such chess players often argue that exchanges lead to simplifications and a dull draw, or that they want to play a beautiful game to please the audience.
+Such chess players often argue that exchanges lead to simplifications and a dull draw, or they want to play a beautiful game to please the audience.

 Also, such chess players have many fans, and we all enjoy watching the fireworks that come from the sacrifices, don’t we?
 And yet, along with brilliant victories, such chess players often have failures - painful defeats, including those against opponents who are much lower-rated than them.